 Please note, that a Banff Park Pass is not included in the cost of an oTENTik and must be purchased separately.

-How do I reserve a Parks Canada oTENTik?
+How do I Reserve a Parks Canada oTENTik?

 Know the date that Banff camping reservations open each year

 Banff oTENTik reservations are highly prized by locals and visitors alike, so most of the weekend oTENTik rentals will be snapped up early.
-Most non-locals will likely be unaware of this date and may find it hard to secure an oTENTik reservation for weekends.
+Many non-locals will likely be unaware of this date and may find it hard to secure an oTENTik reservation for weekends.
 Thankfully, mid-week reservations can be a little easier to obtain.

 1) The Parks Canada’s Online Reservation Service